samutayuga/sam-twitter-go/Readme.md

 ./kafka-consumer-groups.sh --bootstrap-server=127.0.0.1:9093 --group=moge --topic=RAW-FIXM42-OPER.v2 --execute --reset-offsets --to-earliest
 ```

-# Add the a container into an existing network
+# Add a container into an existing network
 By default a container cannot access the other container.
-In order for a container can access the other container, they are needed to be within the same network.
+In order for that to get to work, they are needed to be within the same network.

 `Check the network where a container belong`
 ```shell